A repost of reviews for the “mystery” theme that inaugurated The Bibliophagic Society book club.

 I’ve been dragging my feet on posting here for nearly a year now because I haven’t had the time to face down the immense backlog of books, and I have this irrational compulsion to review books in chronological order.
 Sometimes I think my life would be a lot simpler if I weren’t so neurotic. [...]

-book log
+Filed in book log

-Also tagged: david foster wallace, fantasy, historical fiction, italian, j.k. rowling, literary fiction, medieval, postmodern, translation, umberto eco, william weaver, young adult
+Also tagged david foster wallace, fantasy, historical fiction, italian, j.k. rowling, literary fiction, medieval, postmodern, translation, umberto eco, william weaver, young adult

 The following books were read from January to March 2006.